neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 ```
 git checkout -b working-branch
-# edit your files, add new ones, etc
+# Edit your files, add new ones, etc.
+# Add all modified files to be commited
-git add -p
+git add .
-git add path/to/new/file
+# To add specific files, do: git add path/to/new/file
-git commit  # and write a useful commit message
+# Commit and write a useful commit message
+git commit
 ```

 The *first* time before uploading, verify you have access with `info`.
 You need "W" (for "Write") permission, like this: